BGU-CS-VIL/DeepDPM/README.md

 ## Introduction
 DeepDPM is a nonparametric deep-clustering method which unlike most deep clustering methods, does not require knowing the number of clusters, K; rather, it infers it as a part of the overall learning.
-Using a split/merge framework to chang the clusters number adaptively and a novel loss, our proposed method outperforms existing (both classical and deep) nonparametric methods.
+Using a split/merge framework to change the clusters number adaptively and a novel loss, our proposed method outperforms existing (both classical and deep) nonparametric methods.

 While the few existing deep nonparametric methods lack scalability, we show ours by being the first such method that reports its performance on ImageNet.